 giftGRÜN is the digital agency within the GRÜN Group.
 Our group of companies is the market-leading provider of donation and member management systems in Germany.
 Most of our projects are about setting up an overall system for our customers, i.e. connecting our ERP system with websites.

 We do a lot of interface work and also develop our own WordPress themes.
-Our team consists of designers, front and back end developers and project managers.
-Our favorite web host is, of course, RAIDBOXES in Münster 🙂
+Our team consists of designers, front- and backendlers and project managers.
+Our favourite hoster is of course from Münster 🙂